cran/CDMConnector/README.md

 -   Quickly create a list of references to a subset of CDM tables
 -   Store connection information for later use inside functions
--   Use any DBI driver backend with the OMOP CDM
+-   Use any DBI driver back-end with the OMOP CDM

 See Getting started for more details.

 ## Installation

+CDMConnector can be installed from CRAN:

+    install.packages("CDMConnector")

-CDMConnector can be installed from GitHub:
+The development version can be installed from GitHub:

     # install.packages("devtools")
     devtools::install_github("darwin-eu/CDMConnector")